 Something to Learn from Every Cold Call

 Regardless of what happens on the cold call, there is usually something to look at and learn from.
 If the call goes well, there are things to look at in terms of what can be replicated to try to positively impact calls in the future.

 If the cold demo does not go well, you can look at what could have been done better or differently to avoid those situations when they come up again.
 In some ways, demo calls that are bad provide more for us to learn from than calls where everything goes great.

 There are some key things to look at when listening to a recording of a cold call.

 - What went well: Certainly stop to think about what went well and try to identify if there is anything that can be applied to future calls.

-- What questions could have been asked: The best sales person is the one that asks the best questions.
+- What questions could have been asked: The best salesperson is the one that asks the best questions.
 With that, listen to what questions were asked on the cold call.
 Were they productive at establishing the call or getting good information from the prospect?
-Try to think about what questions could have been asked on the cold call demo and those two steps can help you to improve the questions you ask when you make cold calls.
+Try to think about what questions could have been asked on the cold calling demo and those two steps can help you to improve the questions you ask when you make cold calls.